 When you're married to your best friend, who wouldn't want to spend time together?
 It's a no brainer.
 It's just that much sweeter when you're also in love.
 I can't imagine life without my sweet hubby, and we have the absolute best time on our date nights, even if they aren't fancy, expensive, or even planned.

-We want our marriage to be strong for our future kids.
+We want our marriage to be strong for our kids.

-We both agree that our marriage needs to come before our kids, or else it won't be strong enough for them to see Christ through us.
-We know that there will be a time that our future kids will be grown and on their own, and we still want to recognize and know each other.
+We both agree that our marriage needs to come before our kids (Eli for now), or else it won't be strong enough for them to see Christ through us.
+We know that there will be a time that our kids will be grown and on their own, and we still want to recognize and know each other.
 We will love them deeply, but we don't plan to let them become our first and only priority.

 We need time away from the stresses of the world.